 - Run the Zombie Kids 2.5k.
 This activity is free for kids and offers paid adult races.
 Locations vary by the actual event that is chosen.
 Come out and enjoy some fresh Alaskan air with the Anchorage Running Club this October!

 - Attend a Pumpkin Patch Party.
 Little ones and their families are invited to join the Halloween party fun with Anchorage Parks & Recreation.
 Multiple times are available for the event to be held at the Spenard Recreation Center, 2020 W. 48th Avenue, Anchorage, 99519.
 Dress as a pumpkin or in a costume you already have in mind!

 - Visit a Trunk or Treat Event.
-Kids of all ages and interests will enjoy going from vehicle to vehicle at this activity.
+Kids of all ages and interests will enjoy going from vehicle to vehicle with this activity.
 Instead of going from house to house, children get to trick or treat by going from one decorated car to the next all one location!
 Costumes are encouraged!
 Find this event at Faith Lutheran Church located at 5200 Lake Otis Pkwy., Anchorage 99507.

 - Go to Trick or Treat Street.
 Merchants in Downtown Anchorage will be welcoming Halloween goers for treats and kid-friendly activities!
 Come and bring your little creatures Downtown this October for some community fun in Anchorage!